For our suppliers

 Our invoicing requirements

-Most BKK companies have now changed their names and below you will find details about the changes that have taken place.
+Most of our companies have changed their names and below you will find details about the changes that have taken place.

 Marking invoices

-It is important that the fields entitled "your ref" and "order no." are correctly filled in:
+It is important that the fields titled "your ref" and "order no." are correctly filled in:

 Our purchasing strategy